nitrate-lang/nitrate/docs/HIR.md

 ### 3. Analysis Target

 Type checking, constraint solving, refinement type verification, and semantic validation all operate on the HIR.
-The HIR's structure is designed to make these analyses efficient: types are interned for O(1) comparison, values are stored in a traversable graph where every expression references its sub-expressions through `ValueId` handles, and control flow is explicitly represented through block structures with well-defined entry and exit points.
+The HIR's structure is designed to make these analyses efficient: types are interned for O(1) comparison, values are stored in a traversable graph where every expression references its sub-expressions through `ValueId` handles, and control flow is explicitly represented through block structures with well-defined entry points.

 ### 4. Monomorphization Boundary